Looking for some extra cheer? These holiday festivities in Vail and Denver should do the trick

 Special to the Daily

 There is no doubt that the holiday season is a magical time of the year in Vail.
 Visitors flock to town for the winter ambiance of an alpine village covered in snow and sparkling lights.
-There’s no shortage of Christmas light displays and visits with Santa.
-We are even spoiled with colorful fireworks displays.
+There’s no shortage of Christmas light displays and opportunities to visit with Santa.
+The Vail Valley is even lucky enough to have colorful fireworks displays during the holidays.

 Vail Valley Holiday Festivities